Why Does It Feel Like My Food Isnt Going Down? | Digestive Clues Explained

 Pharyngeal Phase

-Here, a reflex action propels food from the throat into the esophagus while simultaneously closing off airways to prevent choking.
+Here, a reflex action propels food from the throat into the esophagus while simultaneously closing off the airway to help prevent choking.

 Esophageal Phase